• Preference: By Appointment Only

 When fitting your shoes, you need to remember – all shoes are NOT created equal.
 A good shoe fit is imperative to get the greatest comfort.
 Therefore, you need to know how to fit your footwear to your foot’s size and shape.

 The shoe industry does not have standard sizing.
 One company’s size 8 is another company’s size 7 or 9.
 Shoes are made from patterns that are used to cut the material from which the shoes are made.
-These materials are then formed over a last, a wooden or plastic representation of the shoes shape.
+These materials are then formed over a last, a wooden or plastic representation of the shoe’s shape.
 While patterns and lasts can be uniform shapes and sizes, all feet are different.

-Have you feet measured with a Brannock device.
 Shoe sizing charts on the web are inaccurate.
-Go to a store which has a Brannock device which is the best standard of foot measurement and measures:
+Go to a store that has a Brannock device, which is the best standard of foot measurement and measures:

-• Toe length – the measurement from your heel to the longest toe.
+The measurement from your heel to the longest toe.

-• Arch length – the measurement from your heel to the ball joint (first metatarsal joint where your forefoot bends) of your foot.
+The measurement from your heel to the ball joint (first metatarsal joint where your forefoot bends) of your foot.

-• For slender, tapered feet – try a tapered toe-box shape.
+For slender, tapered feet – try a tapered toe-box shape.

-• For broad feet – try a square toe-box shape.
+For broad feet – try a square toe-box shape.

 Secure the arch of your foot in the arch of the shoe.
-Refer to the foot placement diagrams below for proper shoe fit.

 • Your first metatarsal joint or big toe joint will sit in the cradle of the shoe (the point of foot flexion and where the arch of the shoe ends and the forefoot shape begins).
 Check the placement of your first metatarsal joint when you are standing.
 The ball of your foot (the first metatarsal joint) will move slightly forward as your foot bears your weight.